schoeneberglab/MitoDev/README.md

 ## Notes

 * Some pipeline stages are **long-running** by nature.
 * The makefile downloads Cellpose 2.2.3, which was used to build the pipeline.
-However the latest stable version of CellPose (currently CellPose SAM).
+However the latest stable version of CellPose is currently CellPose SAM.
 Both versions are compatible with this pipeline.

 ---